Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

-Surgical treatment for endometriosis can be useful when the symptoms of endometriosis are severe or when there has been an inadequate response to medical treatment.
+Surgical treatment for endometriosis can be useful when the symptoms are severe or there has been an inadequate response to medical therapy.
 Surgery is the preferred treatment when there is anatomic distortion of the pelvic organs or obstruction of the bowel or urinary tract.
-Surgical therapies for endometriosis may be either classified as conservative, in which the uterus and ovarian tissue is preserved, or definitive, which involves hysterectomy (removal of the uterus), with or without removal of the ovaries.
+It may be classified either as conservative, in which the uterus and ovarian tissue are preserved, or definitive, which involves hysterectomy (removal of the uterus), with or without removal of the ovaries.

-Conservative surgery is typically carried out by laparoscopy.
-Endometrial implants may be excised or obliterated by laser.
-If the disease is extensive and anatomy is distorted, laparotomy (opening of the abdominal wall via a larger incision) may be required.
+Conservative surgery is typically performed laparoscopically.
+Endometrial implants may be excised or destroyed by different sources of energy (e.g. laser, electrical current).
+If the disease is extensive and anatomy is distorted, laparotomy may be required.

-While surgical treatments can be very effective in the reduction of pain, the recurrence rate of endometriosis following surgical treatment has been estimated to be as high as 40%.
-Many doctors recommend for women who have had surgery for endometriosis to take oral medications after surgery to help maintain symptom relief.
+While surgical treatments can be very effective in the reduction of pain, the recurrence rate of endometriosis following conservative surgical treatment has been estimated to be as high as 40%.
+Many doctors recommend ongoing medical therapy following surgery in an attempt to prevent symptomatic disease recurrence.

 Find out what women really need.